antonjim-te/thousandeyes-splunk-integrations-workshop/docs/splunk_core/create_thousandeyes_test.md

     ### Copy Test ID
     - Copy the `testId` from the API response

-    !!! tip "Agent Selection"
-        You can use different `agentId` values using the [ThousandEyes API List Agents](https://developer.cisco.com/docs/thousandeyes/list-cloud-and-enterprise-agents).
-See [more info](<../getting_started/get_agent_id.md>) for details.

     Full description of the API request is available at [ThousandEyes API Reference](https://developer.cisco.com/docs/thousandeyes/create-http-server-test).